ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 - Nix Helper Functions: named `lib`., which means a library for other flakes.
 - Nix development environments: named `devShells`
   - `devShells` can be used by command `nix develop`, will be introduced later.
-- NixOS configurations: named `nixosConfiguration`
+- NixOS configuration: named `nixosConfiguration`
   - `nixosConfiguration` will be used by command `nixos-rebuild switch --flake .#<name>`
 - Nix templates: named `templates`
   - templates can be used by command `nix flake init --template <reference>`